artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 Note though, *the types of apps we create are exclusively API driven, with a unique visual style which totally covers the exposed UI surface.
 React Native is a great fit for this kind of app*.

 Our main app Eigen, is a `UIViewController` browser, and React Native components are just one type of `UIViewController` that can be browsed.
-Nearly every `UIViewController` is the representation of an API endpoint, so React Native + Relay is a great match.
+Nearly every `UIViewController` is the representation of an API endpoint, so React Native + [Relay][] is a great match.

-I used to say that our Kiosk app, Eidolon, might not be a good fit because of it's reliance on handling a credit-card reader and that the app was good fit for being a storyboard-driven app.
+I used to say that [our Kiosk app, Eidolon][eidolon], might not be a good fit because of it's reliance on handling a credit-card reader and that the app was good fit for being a storyboard-driven app.
 However, I'm not so sure about this anymore.

-The project React Storybooks is not a direct replacement for storyboards, but as a live-programming/prototyping environment it's 👍.
+The project [React Storybooks][Storybooks] is not a direct replacement for storyboards, but as a live-programming/prototyping environment it's 👍.
 The credit-card reader is already wrapped into a Reactive paradigm, going one step further and making it a JavaScript EventEmitter isn't a big-jump.

-Our tvOS app Emergence could probably be re-wrote in a week at this point.
+Our tvOS app Emergence could probably be re-written in a week at this point.
 Is it worth a re-write?
 No. If I had to write it from scratch, would I use React Native?
 Probably, but it would depend on how stable tvOS support feels.

 Our oldest app, Energy, is an app for keeping your portfolio of artworks with you at all times.
 Again, API -> UI.
 It's an app which currently has a lot of demands on running offline.
 This is the only part that used to make me feel a bit unsure what that could look like with respect to moving the interface to React Native.
-However, changes to the Relay ecosystem have reduced those worries now.
+However, changes to the [Relay ecosystem][Relay] which could allow us to create a simple Core Data backend, have reduced those worries.

 ## When to choose React Native?